curl/everything-curl/http/altsvc.md

     curl --alt-svc altcache.txt https://example.com/

-then curl will load existing alternative service entries from the file at start-up and consider those when doing HTTP requests, and if the servers sends new or updated `Alt-Svc:` headers, curl will store those in the cache at exit.
+then curl loads existing alternative service entries from the file at start-up and consider those when doing HTTP requests, and if the servers sends new or updated `Alt-Svc:` headers, curl stores those in the cache at exit.

 ## The alt-svc cache